reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 | `price` | An predefined integer that sets the product price in Reddit gold.
 See details below. |
 | `image.icon` | **(optional)** The path to the icon that represents your product in your [assets](../app_image_assets) folder. |
 | `metadata` | **(optional)** An optional object that contains additional attributes you want to use to group and filter products.
 Keys and values must be alphanumeric (a - Z, 0 - 9, and - ) and contain 30 characters or less.
 You can add up to 10 metadata keys. |
+| `accountingType` | Categories for how buyers consume your products.
+Possible values are:

+- “INSTANT” for purchased items that are used immediately and disappear.
+- “DURABLE” for purchased items that are permanently applied to the account and can be used any number of times
+- “CONSUMABLE” for items that are used over a period of time.
+Use a “VALID*FOR*" value to indicate the length of time the item is available. |

 Registered products are updated every time an app is uploaded, including when you use [Devvit playtest](../playtest).